DPZero: Private Fine-Tuning of Language Models without Backpropagation: Abstract

 \section{Abstract}

-The widespread practice of fine-tuning pretrained large language models (LLMs) on domain-specific data faces two major challenges in memory and privacy.
-First, as the size of LLMs continue to grow, encompassing billions of parameters, the memory demands of gradient-based training methods via backpropagation become prohibitively high.
-Second, given the tendency of LLMs to memorize and disclose sensitive training data, the privacy of fine-tuning data must be respected.
-To this end, we explore the potential of zeroth-order methods in differentially private optimization for fine-tuning LLMs.
+The widespread practice of fine-tuning large language models (LLMs) on domain-specific data faces two major challenges in memory and privacy.
+First, as the size of LLMs continues to grow, the memory demands of gradient-based training methods via backpropagation become prohibitively high.
+Second, given the tendency of LLMs to memorize training data, it is important to protect potentially sensitive information in the fine-tuning data from being regurgitated.
 Zeroth-order methods, which rely solely on forward passes, substantially reduce memory consumption during training.
-However, directly combining them with standard differential privacy mechanism poses dimension-dependent complexity.
-To bridge the gap, we introduce \DPZerons, a novel differentially private zeroth-order algorithm with nearly dimension-independent rates.
-Our theoretical analysis reveals that its complexity hinges primarily on the problem's intrinsic dimension and exhibits only a logarithmic dependence on the ambient dimension.
-This renders \DPZero a highly practical option for real-world LLMs deployments.
+However, directly combining them with standard differentially private gradient descent suffers more as model size grows.
+To bridge this gap, we introduce \DPZerons, a novel private zeroth-order algorithm with nearly dimension-independent rates.
+The memory efficiency of \DPZero is demonstrated in privately fine-tuning RoBERTa and OPT on several downstream tasks.
+Our code is available at \url{https://github.com/Liang137/DPZero}.